Identity document: Switzerland

 Swiss citizens have no obligation of identification in Switzerland and thus, are not required by law to be able to show a valid identity document upon request by a police officer or similar official.
 Furthermore, identity documents are required when opening a bank account or when dealing with public administration.

-Relevant in daily life of Swiss citizens are Swiss ID card and Swiss driver's license; latter needs to presented upon request by a police officer, when driving a motor-vehicle as e.g. a car, a motorcycle, a bus or a truck.
+Relevant in daily life of Swiss citizens are Swiss ID card and Swiss driver's license; the latter needs to be presented upon request by a police officer, when driving a motor-vehicle as e.g., a car, a motorcycle, a bus or a truck.
 Swiss citizens are entitled to use a valid national identity card to exercise their right of free movement in EFTA and the EU.

-Swiss passport is needed only for e.g. travel abroad to countries not accepting Swiss ID card as travel document.
+Swiss passport is needed only for e.g., travel abroad to countries not accepting Swiss ID card as travel document.

 Other European countries

+Andorra

+No national identity card in the principality.
+Passports and driving licenses are most commonly used for identification.
+When visiting France or Spain a passport is needed in lack of a national identity card, although driving licenses are often used and accepted unofficially.

 Albania

 From January 12, 2009, the Government of Albania is issuing a compulsory electronic and biometric ID Card (Letërnjoftim) for its citizens.
 Every citizen at age 16 must apply for Biometric ID card.

 Azerbaijan

-Azerbaijan is issuing a compulsory ID Card (Şəxsiyyət vəsiqəsi) for its citizens.
+Azerbaijan issues a compulsory ID Card (Şəxsiyyət vəsiqəsi) for its citizens.

 Every citizen at age 16 must apply for ID card.